NieneB/InternshipReport/index.md

 ## Discussion on the data
-The data was provided by the RCE, because this all came in a unknown file structure with no meta-data behind the various datasets, the background and quality of the data taken into consideration for this research.
+The data was provided by the RCE, because this all came in an unknown file structure with no meta-data behind the various datasets, the background and quality of the data taken into consideration for this research.
 Also the categorization of the names, without a category assigned yet, was done in a harsh and crude way.
 A simple sting comparison was done, which also resulted in wrong assigning of categories.
 For example short words like *val* and *gat* could also appear in names which didn't refer to this particular relief structure.
 Also the order of the script which starts at the beginning of the table and runs on the order of categories through the possible categories, resulting in more use of names in the category of altitude and forests, then the last category wind direction and miscellaneous.
-The order of the table and so the order of running the script can be seen in<a class="xref" href="#A4"> appendix 4 </a> .
+The order of the table and so the order of running the script can be seen in<a class="xref" href="#A4"> appendix 4 </a>.
 Overall no human cognition came to pass for the process, which makes the classification crude.
 But the focus was more on the technical development of the application then the correctness of the background information.

-The professional knowledge about the data was with the RCE, therefore the focus was more on the visualization and not improving the information in the data.
+The professional knowledge about the data was with the RCE; therefore the focus was more on the visualization and not improving the information in the data.
 A lack of professional knowledge about the field-names was kept at a low level.

 <!-- Also the AHN processing was quite crude.
 The no value pixels where crudely run through a default tool of Qgis to fill up.
 Other possibilities were using another version of the AHN or calculating the water bodies differently.
 On the other hand for the goal of the data this was still too detailed.
 Using pixels of 0.5 meter resolution is not really needed for the visualization.
 The current dataset did provide a good idea for hight indication.
  -->
 On the other hand the correspondence between the AHN and the field-names can be discussed for the height is the recent height, while the fields originate from 1800.
-The question lingers if the altitude difference are still the same as in 1830?
-A lot could have changed since.The same is valid for the water topologies and the different background maps used.
+The question lingers if the altitude difference is still the same as in 1830?
+A lot could have changed since.
+The same is valid for the water topologies and the different background maps used.
 Which all originate from 2015.
 Therefore they do not show the correct correlation with the field names.
-Some lakes disappeared and new ones appeared.The same as train and road tracks.
+Some lakes disappeared and new ones appeared.
+The same as train and road tracks.
 The default background map is a map from 1830, showing a good reference for the field-names.
 But on the transect line, water bodies show up that cannot be seen on this base layer.
 When switching to the base layer from the current map, the water bodies do correlate but the field-names are not referenced.

 ## Discussion Sub-objective 2.
 Building the prototype web-application
-Data exploration gave multiple ideas, no testing was done which idea would prove the best results.
+Data exploration gave multiple ideas; no testing was done which idea would prove the best results.
 Solely made on personal preferences.

 ###Front-end